pavelvasev/38parrots/examples/_tutorial/4-grid-on-sphere.cdb/readme.md

 In this example, we desire to visualize a cubical 3d regular grid of points.
 The grid for this example is the following - a cube and a spherical sparse space inside it.
-In addition, we want to see `Z` parameter to see the grid limited by z value.
+In addition, we want to have `Z` parameter to see only part of the grid, limited by z value.

 Of course, we just might use "Z-clip" tool available in 38parrots, but that might be not so interesting for this example purpose.
-The real purpose is to show something computing-like, among with to stress-test a GPU to understand how much points it could render with WebGL, which 38parrots are based on.
+The real purpose is to show a data that look like computatinal, among with to stress-test a GPU to understand how much points it could render with WebGL, which 38parrots are based on.